-Further cuts in funding over the next 3 years with revenue support grant reducing to NIL for 2019/20 and thereafter;
+Cuts in funding over the next 3 years with revenue support grant reducing to NIL for 2019/20 and thereafter:

-The outcome of consultation on the move to 100% business rates retention but with the transfer in of some funding responsibilities.
+The outcome of consultation on the move to 75% business rates retention but with the transfer in of some funding responsibilities.

-A full reset of the baselines for the business rates retention scheme in 2020/21 and the impact on the business rates retained if the existing 50% retention scheme is still operating.
+A full, partial or phased reset of the baselines for the business rates retention scheme in 2020/21 and the impact on the business rates retained for 2020/21 and thereafter.